computational-expression/lab01/README.md

 ## Interactive Lab Component

-During the lab session, you'll:
+During the lab session, you will:

 1. **Complete your sensor simulation**
 2. **Compare sensor readings with 3 classmates**: